perthblank/audit-panel/README.md

     },
 }
 ```
+This wiil generate a checkbox form, where user change choose which crterion should be includeding in the form.
 Those with `"required":true` criteria cannot be exclude when customizing.

 ----------